 Hugo gave him a stern look.
 “Don’t even consider it, Your Grace.
 You know what’s at stake.”

 The other man folded his arms in denial.
 His Grace really didn’t understand the situation; that was the problem.
 He was a duke, and dukes had no notion of economization.
 Were it not for Hugo, Clermont’s vast estates would have collapsed years before under the weight of his debt.
-As it was, the estate was scarcely solvent—and that, only because of the man’s marriage.
+As it was, the books barely balanced?and they only did that because of the man’s recent marriage.

 “But she’s so unamusing,” Clermont protested.